Please get in touch using the form below

 Redscan has experience working with housing associations, estate agents and property developers, helping them to assess their security risks, identify and eliminate vulnerabilities, proactively detect and respond to threats across their environments and meet complex compliance requirements.

-Functioning as an extension of in-house IT resources, ThreatDetect™ is an award-winning MDR service supplying the capabilities needed to monitor, hunt for and remediate cyber-attacks and breaches 24/7.
+ThreatDetect™ is an award-winning MDR service that operates as an extension of organisations’ in-house resources, supplying the capabilities needed to hunt for, contain and remediate cyber-attacks and breaches, 24/7.

-Our CREST-approved, fully customisable pen test engagements enable you to identify vulnerabilities and exposures in your infrastructure, applications, people and processes in order to reduce security risk.
+Our CREST-approved, fully customisable pen test engagements help to identify and address vulnerabilities in infrastructure and applications in order to reduce security risk.